samdark/yii2-cookbook/book/logging-problems-and-solutions.md

 ### Even more
-If there is an bad request (user side) error you may want to display error message 'as is'.
+If there is a bad request (user side) error you may want to display error message 'as is'.
 You can easily do it because our catch block works only for `ServerErrorHttpException` error types.
 So you are able to throw something like this:
 ```php
 throw new BadRequestHttpException('Email address you provide is invalid');